Hike to the Top of Longs Peak in Rocky Mountain National Park

 It is impossible to stare at the eastern skyline of Rocky Mountain National Park and not be compelled to at least wonder what it would be like to climb Longs Peak.
 Dominating the skyline, and topping out at 14,259 feet, Longs is the ultimate adventure for enthusiastic hikers.

 Don’t be fooled though, it’s not a walk in the park.
-In fact, the 16-mile round trip hike will push hikers lungs and stamina to the test.
+In fact, the 16-mile round trip hike will put hikers lungs and stamina to the test.
 The reward?
-Unobstructed 360 degree views spanning the eastern plains and continental divide.
+Unobstructed 360-degree views spanning the eastern plains and continental divide.
+This route should only be attempted by advanced hikers who have experience on long routes at high altitude.

 Two rules come into play when hiking Longs: Start early and drink more water than you think necessary.
 When planning an assent, try to organize it so you can hike during the tail end of your trip.
 The few days of being in the park will help your body acclimate to the high altitude.